-Objection!
+Objection!!

 "So, in your opinion, Franco and a working-class militia are the same thing?
-The big landowners and impoverished peasants collectivizing land are in the same camp?"
+The big landowners and impoverished peasants collectivizing land are in the same camp?!"

 First of all, the confrontation happened only because the workers rose up against fascism.
-All the power and all the contradictions of the movement were manifest in its first weeks: an undeniable class war was transformed into a capitalist civil war (though there was, of course, no worked-out agreement
+All the contradictions of the movement were manifest in its first weeks: an undeniable class war was transformed into a capitalist civil war (though, of course, there was no assignment of roles in which the two bourgeois factions orchestrated every act: history is not a play).
+(4)